Table of Contents

 DLM meters can't be read: "Last Main meter continuous reading: last reading older than ... seconds"

-5. OCPP states
+5. OCPP Statuses

 Charging: The station is currently charging a vehicle.

-Finishing: Charging is complete, but the vehicle is still plugged in, so the station is not yet available for another vehicle.
+Finishing: Charging is complete but the vehicle is still plugged in, so the station is not yet available for another vehicle.

 SuspendedEV: A vehicle is plugged into the station, but the vehicle does not accept energy from the charger.
-This occurs when the vehicle is fully charged, or when someone has set the vehicle to stop charging at a certain threshold.
+This occurs when the vehicle is fully charged, or when someone has configured the vehicle to stop charging at a certain threshold.